kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 	* Data Science opens up doors to a variety of opportunities
 	* Data Science has been dubbed the “Sexiest job of the 21st century”!

-> Note: Tailor any additional objectives to student interests.
-In general, reference student backgrounds and goals throughout the lesson.
 ***

 <a name="intro1"></a>